How to Stop Drinking Alcohol

 Side Effects of Excessive Alcohol Consumptions

-In general, a healthy and moderate alcohol consumption, like an occasional happy hour with friends or glass of wine several nights out of the week even, is not something to worry about.
-But individual health factors, tolerance, family history, and dependency must all be taken into consideration.
+In general, healthy and moderate alcohol consumption, like an occasional happy hour with friends or a glass of wine several nights out of the week even, is not something to worry about.
+However individual health factors, tolerance, family history and dependency must all be taken into consideration.
 What’s healthy for one person can be problematic for another.

 When drinking progresses from light to moderate and into the category of heavy drinking, the health implications become much more severe.
 (A “heavy” drinker is defined as a woman who has more than eight drinks a week or a man who has more than 15.
-Please note, not all heavy drinkers are alcoholics or alcohol dependent.)
+Please note, that not all heavy drinkers are alcoholics or alcohol-dependent.)

-• Increased risk of accident, like car crashes
+- Increased risk of accidents, like car crashes.

-• Social problems, like changes to mood and loss of employment
+- Social problems, like changes in mood and loss of employment.

 Tips for Reducing Your Alcohol Consumption